-As teachers have a working knowledge of their special education classrooms, they bring to the table valuable insight that can assist your child with special needs in getting the much-needed help they need and deserve.
+As teachers have a working knowledge of their special education classrooms, they bring to the table valuable insight.
+This insight can assist your child with special needs in getting the much-needed help they need and deserve.

-They will work towards setting obtainable goals for your child during the school year and will stick closely to the demands of the IEP consistently and thoroughly.
+They will work towards setting obtainable goals for your child during the school year.
+Also, they will stick closely to the demands of the IEP consistently and thoroughly throughout the year.

-If you have questions at any point during the IEP creation process or its subsequent implementation, the special education teacher is your best source of answers; they can help revise or reevaluate your child’s goals as the year progresses, should it be needed.
+If you have questions at any point during the IEP creation process or its subsequent implementation, the special education teacher is your best source of answers.
+They can help revise or reevaluate your child’s goals as the year progresses if needed.

-The initial IEP meeting should include not only special education teachers but those who are responsible for the general school population, as well.
+The initial IEP meeting should include special education teachers and those that are responsible for the general school population.

-If your child will be participating in some inclusive activities during the school day, this means all teachers need to be aware of your child’s unique situation and circumstances.
+Will your child be participating in any inclusive activities during the school day?
+Those teachers need to be aware of your child’s unique situation and circumstances.

-They will work towards finding creative solutions that work for your child, as well as provide one-on-one support and special accommodations, should your child require them.
+They will work towards finding creative solutions that work for your child.
+And if needed provide one-on-one support and special accommodations for your child.

-The support these teachers provide goes beyond basic academics, as well, as they work on necessary life skills, self-skills, and other issues that might be identified as trouble spots for your child.
+The support these teachers provide goes beyond basic academics.
+They will also work on necessary life skills, self-skills, and other issues that might be identified as trouble spots for your child.

-Teachers have a vested interest in seeing your child with special needs succeed and will do what it takes to make sure they not only follow the IEP but let you know your child’s progress and possible obstacles as they occur.
+Teachers have a vested interest in seeing your child with special needs succeed.
+You can expect that they will do what it takes to make sure to follow the IEP.
+They should also let you know your child’s progress and possible obstacles as they occur.

 Special Education Resource is your go-to source for all information related to special education.